TeamJeeves/Jeeves-Bot-Documentation/docs/commands/guild/syncranks.md

 Quickly sync your warcraft ranks to discord via the Guild Sync integration.
 See the guild guide for more info on setting this up

-**Note:** Warcraft only updates the Guild API once ever 3 hours, as such Jeeves attempts to automaticly sync every 3 hours.
-Running this command does not affect the 3 hour update on warcraft's side but will run your update early.
+**Note:** Warcraft only updates the Guild API once ever 3 hours, as such Jeeves attempts to automatically sync every 3 hours.
+Running this command does not affect the 3-hour update on warcraft's side but will run your update early.

 **Aliases:** `sycnranks`